-Inmates housed in the Navajo County Jail are housed according to their classification.
+Inmates housed in the Navajo County Detention Center are housed according to their classification.
 An inmate’s classification is determined by their risk to the public, risk to the facility, program needs, medical needs and/or security needs.

-Inmates housed in the Navajo County Jail may send and receive mail without limit with the following exceptions:
+Inmates housed in the Navajo County Adult Detention Center may send and receive mail without limit and must adhere to the following guidelines.

-- Blank sheets of paper, envelopes, stamps, address labels, magazine or newspaper clippings, ribbon, string, laminated cards, musical cards, or cards larger than 5”X 7” staples, paperclips, scotch or masking tape, glitter, confetti, glue, marker, gel, oil, or paint.
+- Items that are also not accepted in the mail are blank sheets of paper, envelopes, stamps, address labels, magazine or newspaper clippings, pamphlets, ribbon, string, laminated cards, musical cards, cards larger than 6”x 8”, staples, paperclips, metal tabs, spiral binding, scotch or masking tape, glitter, confetti, glue, marker, gel, oil, or paint.

-Photographs may be mailed to the jail but can be no larger than 5 x 7.
+Photographs may be mailed to the detention center but can be no larger than 5”x 7”.
 No Polaroid, adhesive-backed photos, or photos with frames will be accepted.
-Inmates can receive no more than five (5) photos.
-Photos or drawings depicting criminal acts, gang activity, or nudity are not allowed.
+Inmates can receive no more than ten (10) photos per envelope.
+Photos or drawings depicting criminal acts, gang activity, anything sexually suggestive, or nudity are NOT allowed.

-Computer printouts are allowed to be mailed into the jail.
+Computer printouts are allowed to be mailed to the detention center.
 Inmates can receive no more than ten (10) pages per week.
-Printouts depicting criminal activity, nudity, or gang activity are not allowed.

 All mail to an inmate should be addressed in the following manner: